wagbeve/wagbeve.github.io/pages/about-me.md

 permalink: /about-me.html

 about:
-  name: Wisdom Agbeve
+  name: WISDOM
   role: Sophomore, CIS + Accounting + Data Analytics @ Grambling
   image: assets/images/blahhh.jpg
   linkedin: https://www.linkedin.com/in/wisdom-agbeve/
   bio: |
     Baseball — who would’ve thought?

-    I came into my week with the Colorado Rockies barely knowing the difference between a fastball and a foul.
+    I came into my week with the **Colorado Rockies** barely knowing the difference between a fastball and a foul.
 My only exposure to the game had been through YouTube clips: flashy highlights, walk-off homers, crowd noise echoing through a screen.
 I thought I’d seen it.
 I hadn’t.

-    Nothing prepared me for the moment I stepped into Coors Field.
+    Nothing prepared me for the moment I stepped into **Coors Field.**

     The sun lit the stadium in gold.
 The air buzzed with anticipation.
 The crack of the bat was sharper, louder — real.
 Every cheer felt like a wave crashing through thousands of people at once.
 For the first time, I wasn’t just watching a game.
 I was part of it.